onelogin/onelogin-ruby-sdk/README.md

 ```

 ### Paging
 All OneLogin API endpoints that support paging are returned as enumerations to save you keeping track of the paging cursor.

 User `take` to limit the results or get all results by enumerating.

+For safety where some collections (e.g. `get_events`) have large numbers of resources there is a
+limit of 1000 total results returned.
+You can override this with the `max_results` param.

 e.g.
 ```ruby